COSC3020/theory-vs-practice-egkallas/README.md

   complexity suggests a different time.

   1. The comparisons could take more time depending on the input.
 For example if the search involved a string comparison, which could take much longer with a larger input size, especially if a portion of that input is much larger strings.
-  2. The machines that the experiment was runned on are not made explicit, and the second run could have been on a much slower machine.
+  2. The machines that the experiment was ran on are not made explicit, and the second run could have been on a much slower machine.
   3. The algorithm was implemented poorly, resulting in a slower runtime.

 Add your answers to this markdown file.